 Control of Bb in cat populations is aimed at minimising the exposure of naïve cats.
-Stocking densities may need to be reduced and the environment cleaned and disinfected to minimize the risk of transmission.
-Otherwise, the measures advocated for the control of other common respiratory pathogens such as FCV and FHV in groups of cats will help control infection and disease.
+Stocking densities needs to be reduced and the environment cleaned and disinfected to minimize the risk of transmission.
+Otherwise, the measures advocated for the control of other common respiratory pathogens, such as FCV and FHV, in groups of cats will also help control Bb infection and disease.

 The vaccination schedules used for privately owned cats are appropriate for most breeding catteries.
-Again, Bb vaccination should only be encouraged where this organism has been confirmed to be associated with disease.
+Bb vaccination is rarely indicated in breeding catteries.